yclas/guides/docs/Yclas-self-hosted-installation-how-to-update.md

 10. If you have a premium theme, download it from the market and reupload it from there.

 11.  **That's all!**

+Note: We don't take fault for fail updates and we can't assist you in fixing any occurring issues during that time.
+If you are not certain how to do the updates we offer an [update service](https://selfhosted.yclas.com/support/installation-or-update.html) for $150 if you have a version 2.x or latest.
+Please, contact us before getting the update service, [contact us](https://yclas.com/contact/).